-1. Certain motions may interrupt the proceedings; that is, they are proposed when the Chair has not explicitly called for points or motions.
-These are limited to: the procedural points listed below, the Motion to Reconsider the Vote (see Page 27), and the Motion to Appeal the Decision of the Chair (see Page 29).
-Speaking time stops if a speaker is interrupted by one of these items, and restarts when the matter is resolved.

-2. The Chair should allow multiple motions to be heard simultaneously.
-If multiple motions are proposed, the Chair will address each (1) by following the order of precedence, found on Page 33, and (2) in the order of most destructive to least destructive.

-3. At any time before a motion is voted upon, the delegate proposing the motion may rescind it by verbally informing the Chair.
-The motion will then not be heard.

-4. The Chair may rule dilatory any motion intended to delay the Council's work or closely approximating a previous motion on which the Council has already rendered an opinion.
+- 1. Certain motions may interrupt the proceedings; that is, they are proposed when the Chair has not explicitly called for points or motions.
+These are limited to: the procedural points listed below, the Motion to Reconsider the Vote (see Page 28), and the Motion to Appeal the Decision of the Chair (see Page 31).
+Speaking time stops if a speaker is interrupted by one of these items, and restarts when the matter is resolved. - 2.
+The Chair should allow multiple motions to be heard simultaneously, with up to three allowed on the floor at any given time.
+If multiple motions are proposed, the Chair will address each (1) by following the order of precedence, found on Page 35, and (2) in the order of most disruptive to least disruptive. - 3.
+Motions may stay on the floor for a maximum of two rounds of voting.
+Thus, if a motion passes before all motions on the floor are voted on, the motions that have yet to receive a vote are left on the floor.
+The next time the Chair calls for motions, if a motion from the previous round of voting is not voted on again, it is automatically dropped. - 4.
+At any time before a motion is voted upon, the delegate proposing the motion may rescind it by verbally informing the Chair.
+The motion will then not be heard. - 5.
+The Chair may rule dilatory any motion intended to delay the Council's work or closely approximating a previous motion on which the Council has already rendered an opinion.